quicwg/base-drafts/draft-ietf-quic-transport.md

 server.

-The first Initial packet that is sent by a client contains a random 31-bit value.
+The first Initial packet that is sent by a client contains a random 31-bit packet number.
 All subsequent packets contain a packet number that is incremented by one, see ({{packet-numbers}}).

 The payload of a Initial packet consists of a STREAM frame (or frames) for stream 0 containing a cryptographic handshake message, with enough PADDING